Skylark0924/Rofunc/doc/source/lfd/RofuncRL/PPO.md

 We compare the performance of the PPO algorithm with different tricks and an open source baseline ([SKRL](https://github.com/Toni-SM/skrl/tree/main)).
-These experiments were conducted on the `CURICabinet` and `FrankaCabinet` environment.
+These experiments were conducted on the `CURICabinet`, `FrankaCabinet` and `Humanoid` environment.
 The results are shown below:

 ### CURICabinet
 ![CURICabinet](../../../img/RofuncPPO_CURICabinet_perf.png)